 Good old word-of-mouth referrals are one of the most effective and cost-efficient ways to grow your business.
 Referral marketing works because people trust personal recommendations by their peers over random sales pitches or advertising copy.
-According to Nielsen report, 92% of consumers believe recommendations from friends and family more than advertising.
+According to a Nielsen report, 92% of consumers believe recommendations from friends and family more than advertising.

 You can create a referral program that gives an incentive to your customers for referring their friends.
 There are numerous apps on the Shopify app store that provide a referral program.
 There is definitely one app that can help you engage your customers and drive more referrals to your store.